Ceelog/phpdoc-en/src/ref/var.md

 ### Parameters

-`var`
+`value`
 The variable that is being converted to a <span class="type">string</span>.

-`var` may be any scalar type or an object that implements the
+`value` may be any scalar type or an object that implements the
 <a href="/language/oop5/magic.html#object.tostring" class="link">__toString()</a>
 method.
 You cannot use <span class="function">strval</span> on arrays or on objects that do not implement the